mitodl/handbook/openedx/MITx-edx-integration-tutor.md

     tutor dev do createuser --staff --superuser edx edx@example.org

-Create a service worker for the MIT Application.
-Remember the password.
-You will need it to log in in later steps.

-    tutor dev do createuser --staff mit_Application_serviceworker service@mitx.odl.local

 Log in to your edX and MIT application as an admin and make sure the session remains active throughout the process.
 (Part of this process will involve mostly breaking authentication, so it's important that you are able to access the admin).

 #### For MITxOnline Only